moqm25/CapstoneII/README.md

 ## Disclaimer

-This repository is currently updated and maintained.
+This repository is currently updated and maintained (as of 12/10/2024).
 Each method represents a unique approach to optimizing WRF model parameters.
 The code and strategies are subject to further refinements and improvements.